hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## Define environment variable DET_MASTER and login in terminal

-Run the below commands in a terminal, and complete logging into the determined cluster by chaning <username> to your username.
+Run the below commands in a terminal, and complete logging into the Determined cluster by changing <username> to your username.

 * `export DET_MASTER=10.182.1.43`
 * `det user login <username>`

-## Define Determined Experiment
+## Define Determined experiment

 In [Determined](https://www.determined.ai/), a *trial* is a training task that consists of a dataset, a deep learning model, and values for all of the model’s hyperparameters.
-An *experiment* is a collection of one or more trials: an experiment can either train a single model (with a single trial), or can train multiple models via. a hyperparameter sweep a user-defined hyperparameter space.
+An *experiment* is a collection of one or more trials: an experiment can either train a single model (with a single trial), or can train multiple models via a hyperparameter sweep a user-defined hyperparameter space.

 Here is what a configuration file looks like for a distributed training experiment.